karlstav/cava/FORMATTING.md

 # Local formatting (clang-format)

-This repo has local helper targets that match the GitHub Actions formatting check.
+This repo has local helper scripts for clang-format.

 ## Commands

 - **Format files (modify in-place)**

-  `make format`
+  `./scripts/clang-format.sh`

 - **Check formatting (no changes; exits non-zero on mismatch)**

-  `make format-check`
+  `./scripts/clang-format-lint.sh`

 ## What files are included